Wander29/UNI-notes/IIA.md

 *arte di creare macchine che svolgono funzioni che richiedono intelligenza quando svolte da esseri umani*

+?*cosa vuol dire intelligente?*
+Definizione di intelligenza, che piace a me:

+> The role of intelligence is to determine the positive and negative potential of an event or factor which could have both positive and negative results.
+It is the role of intelligence, with the full awareness that is provided by education, to judge accordingly utilize the potential for one's own benefit or well-being.
+>
+> -Dalai Lama (*The heart of the Buddha's path*)

-?*cosa vuol dire intelligente?* è una qualità intrinseca o un comportamento?
+è una qualità intrinseca o un comportamento?

 che tipi di capacità?